 Emily Comstock grew up as an active member of her local equine 4-H club in Barre, Vermont.
 She completed her BS in Natural Science from Lyndon State College in 2010, and then attended the Atlantic Veterinary College at the University of Prince Edward Island, where she received her DVM in 2015.
 Emily's main interests in equine medicine include lameness, theriogenology, and neonatology.
-After completing her in internship with VLAC, Emily went on to work with Dr. Tom Stuwe, a referring veterinarian in southern Vermont.
+After completing her internship with VLAC, Dr. Emily started an ambulatory service in central VT, Maple Hill Veterinary Service.

 Tarah Satalino grew up in Virginia and attended Ithica College, graduating with her Bachelor's of Arts in 2010.
 She then furthered her studies at Jefferson College of Health Sciences, and graduated in 2011 in Biomedical Sciences.
 Tarah received her DVM from Virginia-Maryland Regional College of Veterinary Medicine in 2015.
 After completing her internship with VLAC, Tarah moved back home to Virginia and started her own ambulatory practice, Blackwater Equine Veterinary Services.

 InternElaine Claffey (Flory)DVM2015-2015 VLAC Intern